 One of these cases was brought to court by the Peruvian farmer Saúl Luciano Lliuya.
-In 2014, he filed a claim against the German energy company RWE.
+In 2014, he filed a claim against the German energy company RWE5.
 Luciano Lliuya's house lies below a dangerous glacial lake.
-He claims that CO_2 emissions from the defendant contributed in a relevant way to global warming and thereby to accelerated glacial melting and an increase in the lake's volume.5 An avalanche could trigger an outburst flood from the lake, causing damage to his house and hometown
+He claims that CO_2 emissions from the defendant contributed in a relevant way to global warming and thereby to accelerated glacial melting and an increase in theer lake's volume.
+An avalanche could trigger an outburst flood from the lake, causing damage to his house and hometown

-$^{^1}$ This article is a negotiation compromise for including loss and damage in the Paris Agreement.
-It mainly reflects concerns by some developed country Parties, that a loss and damage article is seen as an admission of liability for climate loss and damage, potentially resulting in claims for compensation (Sharma et al. 2016).
+1 This article is a negotiation compromise for including Loss & Damage in the Paris Agreement.
+It mainly reflects concerns by some developed country Parties, that a Loss & Damage article is seen as an admission of liability for climate Loss & Damage, potentially resulting in claims for compensation (Sharma et al. 2016).